shyrodgau/imbraw2dng/README.md

 - [**&#x261e;**`imbdng2raw.html`](https://shyrodgau.github.io/imbraw2dng/imbdng2raw.html), [**&#x261e;**`imbdng2raw.js`](https://shyrodgau.github.io/imbraw2dng/imbdng2raw.js) backward conversion from DNG to RAW, only for original DNGs converted using these tools

-The ImB RAWs are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering (unfortunately only 8 bit deep for 35mm and MF, but 12 bit for Film).
+The ImB RAWs are not really "B&W RAW" but actually the RAW sensor data that also contains the colour filtering (unfortunately only 8 bit deep for 35mm and MF, but 12 bit for Film and MiMi).

 DNG (Adobe&reg; Digital NeGative) is an open format and consists mainly of the original image scanlines.
 If it is from an MF or Film ImB then the Color Filter Array is different.